-Todd Knouse, Head Administrator
+Todd Knouse, Head of School

 I was born in Bend, Oregon, but moved to southern California with my mom shortly after being born.
 After high school, I went to California Polytechnic State University in San Luis Obispo.
 I knew all along I wanted to be a teacher, and was lucky enough to get a teaching job in San Luis Obispo right after graduating.

 During my first year teaching I met my wife-to-be, who was also a first year teacher.
 I taught for 10 years in elementary and middle school, and went back to school for my Master's degree in Educational Administration before we moved to Albuquerque.
 When we came to Albuquerque, I worked as a teacher trainer for Albuquerque Public Schools for four years.
 In 2011, I was hired to open NMIS as a brand-new school.
 I have been leading the school since we opened our doors, witnessing us grow from a tiny start-up to the amazing school we are today.

 My wife and I are blessed with three great kids.
 Our two oldest are in high school, and our youngest is a student here at NMIS.

 I am from Albuquerque, NM.
 I graduated from Valley High School and then went on to graduate from UNM with a Bachelor of Science.
 After graduating, I lived in Chicago and Florida.
 I have always been interested in the diverse education offered through charter schools.
 I am not seen at the school very often because I am often in my office crunching numbers, doing what I can to drive the finances behind our successful school.
 I love working in an office, working with the numbers an helping with the students when I can.
 This is my first job working at a school- working around children and parents who appreciate the benefits of a charter school like NMIS makes it even more enjoyable to come to work!
 I love the sounds of kids working, playing and learning to speak Spanish.